williamntlam/urban-pulse/README.md

 3. ✅ Write a fragment shader to encode urban growth rules.
 4. ✅ Render the simulation output to the canvas each frame.
 5. 🔁 Add interactivity and visualization polish.

+Hybrid Approach for Urban Pulse
+For your GPU-accelerated urban growth web app, you could combine these approaches:

+Use CNNs to analyze existing urban patterns and generate baseline predictions Apply RL to optimize urban development strategies by maximizing desired outcomes Visualize alternatives by running multiple RL simulations with different reward priorities - Use GPU Programming for this.

+## Deep Reinforcement Learning for Urban Planning
+Reinforcement learning treats urban planning as a decision-making process with long-term rewards:
+Practical Applications

+### Optimizing Zoning & Land Use

+RL agent proposes zoning changes to maximize objectives Rewards based on metrics like transit access, walkability, economic activity

+### Transportation Network Design

+Optimize road networks, public transit routes
+Balance congestion, accessibility, and construction costs

+### Sustainable Development

+Reward reductions in carbon emissions, increased green space Optimize resource distribution and energy efficiency

+This approach would be highly computationally intensive, making your GPU acceleration crucial for real-time interaction and visualization in the web app.
+Would you like me to elaborate on any specific aspect of implementing these ML techniques for urban planning?